slack-samples/deno-timesheet-approval/README.md

 `external_auth/google_provider.ts` – the custom OAuth2 provider definition for
 your Google project.

-Once complete, use `slack run` or `slack deploy` to update your local or hosted app.
+Once complete, update your local or hosted app with `slack run` or `slack deploy` to create an environment for storing your client secret.

 #### Save your Client Secret